 Under the terms of the settlement agreement, ResMed will pay $37.46 million to the federal government and more than $2 million total to various states to settle the five whistleblower cases, including Baker’s.
 (See DOJ’s press release.)

-The False Claims Act allows whistleblowers who know of fraud against the government to file qui tam lawsuits against entities committing the fraud and recover funds on the government’s behalf.
-The law protects whistleblowers from job retaliation and rewards them a share of the money that the government recovers as a result of the case.
+The False Claims Act allows whistleblowers who know of fraud, including healthcare fraud, against the government to file qui tam lawsuits against entities committing the fraud and recover funds on the government’s behalf.
+The law protects those that come forward from job retaliation and rewards whistleblowers a share of the money that the government recovers as a result of the case.

 If the government joins the qui tam lawsuit, the whistleblower is entitled to 15 percent to 25 percent of the recovery.
 In this case, the whistleblowers will share a reward of more than $6.2 million.